writethedocs/www/docs/organizer-guide/meetups/faq-meetups.rst

 After 3 months we will examine the state of the new meetup group to determine the following criteria:

 * Whether the first meetup was well-attended and generated a potential for future meetups.
-As a rule of thumb, an "active" meetup group runs at least 1 meeup per quarter (or 4 meetups per year).
+As a rule of thumb, an "active" meetup group runs at least 1 meetup per quarter (or 4 meetups per year).
 * How many members are in the meetup group.
 The minimum number might change depending on which city/country the meetup is located, but generally between 20-50 members in most major cities can be expected after the first 3 months.

 Existing meetup groups